ashten28/my_datascience/sentiment_analysis_animal_crossing/README.md

 Sentiment analysis for Animal Crossing user reviews
 ================

-> “This report is written based on [Julia Silge’
+> This report is written based on [Julia Silge’s
-> blog](https://juliasilge.com/blog/animal-crossing/)’.
+> blog](https://juliasilge.com/blog/animal-crossing/).
 However, I also
-> attempt to incorporate my own thoughts and learnings as well.”
+> attempt to incorporate my own thoughts and learnings as well."
 >
 > \~ humble beginner